3 Ways to Fix Can't Import HEVC/H.265 Videos to Premiere Pro

 And, the import error may still persist even if you have managed to install HEVC codec.
 What's more, installing new codec may cause new problems.
 It may lead to codec conflict and failure of reading some files.

+Solution 3.
 Upgrade your Adobe Premiere Pro

 Adobe Premiere Pro extends the support for HEVC files with the release of Adobe Premiere Pro CC 2015.1, but doesn't support QuickTime (MOV) wrapped HEVC files until the arrival of Adobe Premiere Pro CC 2018 (12.0.1).
 Therefore, if you need to import HEVC files in MOV format, may be from your iPhone, into Adobe Premiere Pro, make sure you're using version 12.0.1 or later.
 Below are the steps to upgrade Premiere Pro to the latest version.